iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   Center only sends commands once per second, so 1.5s is a good choice when controlling the module from the Control Center.
 For more information on configuring the timeout settings on a module, refer to the :ref:`manual_timeout` section of the Feature Reference Manual.

 The figure below shows what your Tuning tab should look like after setting the parameters.
-Some of your default settings may be slightly different on a a module other than an 8108, but only the *Max Volts* and *Timeout* parametes are important for this example:
+Some of your default settings may be slightly different on a different module, but only the *Max Volts* and *Timeout* parameters are important for this example:

 .. figure:: ../_static/tutorial_images/control_center_tutorial/control_center_tuning.PNG
     :align: center